Flow is blockchain that aims to be the foundation for a new generation of games, apps, and the digital assets that power them.

 The Flow protocol takes control of your FLOW tokens while you are staking.
 If you unbond your tokens, this process will take at most 14 days before the protocol returns your tokens to you, depending when you commit to unbonding.

-While your FLOW are staked, you may participate in on-chain governance once it is enabled (initially governance will be controlled by Dapper Labs).
+While your FLOW are staked, you may participate in on-chain governance once it is enabled (initially governance will be off-chain).

 In short: between 7 and 14 days.